Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.10.13  (Frank Zago)
+- Shortened some of the French translations + minor fixes.
+- Auto conversion of dialogue keywords for untranslated texts.
+(Only in French for now)

+2024.10.13  (Frank Zago)
+- More French translations (New and fixes)

 2024.10.12 (BR)
 - Fixed Research bubble not always being up to date.
 - Fixed Advisor Messages not always fitting inside the box.